Lifelong Immunity – Why Vets Are Pushing Back

 And don’t think you can avoid aflatoxins by buying that fancy, fresh store-made peanut butter …

-A few years ago, Consumers Union looked into the question of aflatoxins in peanut butter and found that the amounts detectable varied from brand to brand.
+According to Dr. Andrew Weil, a few years ago, Consumers Union looked into the question of aflatoxins in peanut butter and found that the amounts detectable varied from brand to brand.
 The lowest amounts were found in the big supermarket brands such as Peter Pan, Jif and Skippy.
 The highest levels were found in peanut butter ground fresh in health food stores.

 But before you break out the Jif, you might first want to read more …